yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperators.md

 Since they are based on callbacks, they can only be used with general purpose nonlinear solvers, such as [FMINCON], [SNOPT] or [IPOPT].

-Most of MATLABs built-in nonlinear functions, such as [exp] and [sin], are available as evaluation-based representations in YALMIP.
-There are also operators such as [entropy] and [kullbackleibler] which can be used both with graph representations in [exponentialconeprogramming](/tutorial/exponentialconeprogramming) and as callback operators in general nonlinear solvers.
+Most of MATLABs built-in nonlinear functions, such as [erf] and [sin], are available as evaluation-based representations in YALMIP.
+There are also operators such as [exp] and [kullbackleibler] which can be used both with graph representations in [exponentialconeprogramming](/tutorial/exponentialconeprogramming) and as callback operators in general nonlinear solvers.

 Read more about [callback operators](/tutorial/nonlinearoperatorsmixedinteger).